eflames/pignu/README.md

 ## About Pignu

-Pignu is a web admin tool to manage website contents for fast development of client projects.
-It allows to focus in client workflow and needs without worring about basic website stuff.
+Pignu is my own web admin tool to manage website contents for fast development of client projects.
+It allows me to focus in client workflow and needs without worring about basic website stuff.

 Pignu includes certain modules like: